-The seasonal phasing of the different parameters is quite different (see Figure 2 and Table 4), with SST and SAL having their seasonal minima in mid-February (Julian Day 49) and late January (Julian Day 24), respectively, while the seasonal minimum of ΔO_2 occurs in late December (Julian Day 362) and that of %T at the end of April (Julian Day 118).
-The occurrence of the seasonal minima of SST, SAL, and ΔO_2 varies across SMB by more than two weeks (Figure 6).
-The seasonal minimum (and maximum) of SST and %T generally occur earlier in the inshore compared to offshore.
+and SAL having their seasonal minima in mid-February (Julian Day 49) and late January (Julian Day 24), respectively, while the seasonal minimum of ΔO_2 occurs in late December (Julian Day 362) and that of Tr at the end of April (Julian Day 118).
+The occurrence of the seasonal minima of SST, SAL, and ΔO_2 varies across SMB by more than 2 weeks (Fig. 6).
+The seasonal minimum (and maximum) of SST and Tr generally occur earlier in the inshore compared to offshore.

-The following exceptions apply for SAL: the observation of a conspicuous early minimum in the seasonal cycle of SAL in the central part of SMB, just over the Hyperion Treatment Plant outfall; and the "latest" seasonal minimum of SAL, observed inshore near Marina Del Rey and to the east of Malibu Point.
-For ΔO_2 , seasonal extremes are
+Interesting exceptions are the observation of a conspicuous early minimum in the seasonal cycle of SAL in the central part of SMB, just over the outfall of the Hyperion sewer.
+The "latest"